 Large ship systematic line transect surveys, incorporating the following data collection methods: visual survey, photo-identification, biopsy and genetic analysis, satellite tagging, opportunistic acoustic recording

 Gulf of Alaska – planned for 2022

 Hawaii – Hawaii 2020 winter survey completed.
 Data undergoing analysis.
 Initial report completed: Cetacean and Seabird Data Collected During the Winter Hawaiian Islands Cetacean and Ecosystem Assessment Survey (Winter HICEAS), January–March 2020

 California current ecosystem – West coast 2018 survey completed.
 Results in NOAA Report on the California Current Ecosystem Survey (CCES): Cetacean and Seabird Data Collection Efforts, June 26-December 4, 2018

 Hawaii – Hawaii 2017 summer survey completed.

-Location: Mariana Island archipelago, Hawaiian Islands archipelago, California-Oregon-Washington
+Location: Gulf of Alaska, Mariana Island archipelago, Hawaiian Islands archipelago, California-Oregon-Washington